-Source: Amounts are based on the January 9, 2003 unofficial staff table of the House Appropriations Committee; Senate data are based on S.Rept.
-107-216.
+Source: Amounts are based on the January 9, 2003 unofficial staff table of the House Appropriations Committee; Senate data are based on H.J.Res.
+2, as passed by the Senate, but without the across-the-board offset.

-Mandatory DHHS programs included in the FY2002 L-HHS-ED bill were funded at \$248.7 billion, and consist primarily of Grants to States for Medicaid (\$153.7 billion), Payments to Medicare Trust Funds (\$82.0 billion, virtually all for Part B Supplementary Medical Insurance), Foster Care and Adoption (\$6.6 billion), and Social Services Block Grant (\$1.7 billion).
+Mandatory HHS programs included in the FY2002 L-HHS-ED bill were funded at \$248.7 billion, and consist primarily of Grants to States for Medicaid (\$153.7 billion), Payments to Medicare Trust Funds (\$82.0 billion, virtually all for Part B Supplementary Medical Insurance), Foster Care and Adoption (\$6.6 billion), and Social Services Block Grant (\$1.7 billion).

 President's Request.
-The President's FY2003 budget request for DHHS would focus increased support primarily for medical research, with smaller increases for selected health care and early childhood development programs.
+The President's FY2003 budget request for HHS would focus increased support primarily for medical research, with smaller increases for selected health care and early childhood development programs.
 At the same time, it would reduce funding for programs for health professions, health care facilities, disease control and prevention, and home energy assistance for low-income people.
 Discretionary spending changes of at least \$100 million are requested for the following programs.

 • An increase of \$3.8 billion is requested for the National Institutes of Health (NIH), which was funded at \$23.4 billion in FY2002, to support activities that maintain and improve health through medical science.
 This is the largest increase in discretionary funds (in terms of absolute dollars) in the entire FY2003 L-HHS-ED budget request.
-The FY2003 request would complete a 5-year effort by the Congress to double the size of NIH funding, from \$13.6 billion in FY1998 to \$27.2 billion in FY2003 (see CRS Issue Brief IB10100, Federal Research and Development Funding: Fiscal Year 2003).
+The FY2003 request would complete a 5-year effort by the Congress to double the size of NIH funding, from \$13.6 billion in FY1998 to

-^a The amounts shown represent discretionary programs funded by the L-HHS-ED appropriations bill; appropriations for mandatory programs are excluded, as are DHHS discretionary amounts that are funded in other appropriations bills.
+^a The amounts shown represent discretionary programs funded by the L-HHS-ED appropriations bill; appropriations for mandatory programs are excluded, as are HHS discretionary amounts that are funded in other appropriations bills.